Retail EDI Glossary

 A metric used to manage the amount of inventory a certain category can own at any point.
 Open to Buy is the difference between the inventory goal amount and the amount of inventory anticipated to be owned at any given point.
 Calculation tends to be: Planned Inventory – (Current inventory + incoming receipts for an order leadtime – expected sales during order lead time).

-Used to describe products that are currently not available for purchase because no inventory is available.
+Products that are currently not available for purchase because no inventory is available.
+Optimizing inventory requires a good window into analytics for products at a detailed level.

 Packing Slip

-An itemized list of items included for each shipment/order.
-Some common details are quantity, description, and weight of the contents.
+An itemized list of items included with each shipment/order.
+Some common details are quantity, description and weight of the contents.
 This document is prepared by the shipper and included with the shipment/order.
+Retailers who drop-ship through third parties often brand their packing slips to be clear that the products came from them and not the shipper.

 Peer-to-Peer (P2P)